 - Our tuition reaches the highest professional standards: this is a qualifying law degree, meeting criteria set by the Bar Standards Board and Solicitors Regulation Authority, putting you on the path to a career as a barrister or solicitor

-- We’re networked into the legal profession, which opens up exciting opportunities for work placements and professional mentoring
+- We’re networked into the legal profession, which opens up exciting opportunities for work internships and professional mentoring

 - An extensive programme of fieldtrips is included in your course fee - previous students have visited ‘Legal London’ and Dublin